 Do I need a new computer?
 You know that person, the one who simply refuses to upgrade anything.
 It’s the same person that still gets film developed at Kmart and the person that has the wireless phone with the extend-able antenna.
 It’s also the person that complains about their 56k Internet connection speed and the fact that it takes “forever” for their computer to boot up.
 Technology took a massive leap several years ago–across the board with computing, cell phones and digital cameras.
 A lot of people and business were left behind, afraid or incapable of upgrading for whatever reason.

 The “Do I need A New Computer” Checklist

 When your friend, neighbor or relative asks the inevitable question: “Do I need a new computer,” be prepared to answer “yes” if any of these are true:

-1. If your computer has a floppy drive–you need a new computer.
+- If your computer has a Floppy Drive–you need a new computer.
 If your computer actually shipped with a floppy drive, chances are there is a lot of legacy hardware in there that will prevent you from upgrading that machine to a modern Operating System.

-2. If your computer is running Windows 98 or Windows ME–you need a new computer.
+- If your computer is running Windows Vista or earlier–you need a new computer.
 If your computer is running an older Operating System that is no longer supported by Microsoft, you can bet it’s crawling with viruses.

-3. If your computer came in a box that looked like a cow–you need a new computer.
-Sure Gateway is still in business, but they were hot ten years ago and have faded into oblivion since.
+If your computer came in a box that looked like a cow–you need a new computer.
+Sure Gateway is still was a great budget computer manufacturer at the time, but they were hot ten years ago and have faded into oblivion since.

-5. If your computer doesn’t have a USB port–you need a new computer.
-If your computer doesn’t have a USB port, it probably also has a floppy drive.
-USB has been around since before the year 2000, but some manufacturers didn’t immediately include that as a stock device for a few years after that.
-Either way, your computer is old and cannot take advantage of mainstream external hardware and software.
+If your computer doesn’t have a USB 3 port–you need a new computer.
+If your computer doesn’t have a USB 3 port, it probably also has a floppy drive.
+USB 3 has been around for a while, but some manufacturers didn’t immediately include that as a stock device for a few years after that.
+Either way, your computer is old and cannot take advantage of mainstream external hardware.

 What To Do When You Buy A New Computer